-Overview: Elk sightings in Unit 21 began to be reported in the early 80’s.
+Overview: Elk sightings in Unit 21 began in the early 80’s.
 A small number of elk reside in Unit 21.
-Elk may move back and forth to Units 6A, and 19A.
+It is believed that elk move back and forth to and from Units 6A, and 19A.

-Most of the country that elk can be found in is extremely rugged.
-The roads that access most of the elk country are terrible and is not an option most of the time.
+The elk habitat in this unit is extremely rugged.
+The roads that access most of the elk country are terrible and motorized big game retrieval is not an option.
 Successful elk hunters should be prepared to pack the animal using friends with backpacks or pack animals.
-Temperatures during the early season hunts can be very high during the day, so hunters should plan on having help to pack out meat before it spoils, and hunters need to have lots of ice on-hand.
+Temperatures during the early season hunts can be in the mid 90’s during the day, so hunters should plan on having help to pack out meat before it spoils, and hunters need to have lots of ice on-hand.
 It is unlawful to allow any edible portion of a game animal to go to waste.

 Quality optics are a must for Unit 21 elk hunters, and the use of a tripod is highly recommended.
 The elk normally hang out in the large, steep canyons that run off the Verde Rim, but can sometimes be found on the ridge tops.
 Elk are dispersing more and more as time goes by and can occasionally be found south of the Bloody Basin road.